 As a four-year project (September 2015-September 2019) with 19 partners and collaborators from around the world, CD-LINKS brought together expertise from the areas of integrated assessment modelling, human development, climate adaptation, economics, energy geo-politics, atmospheric chemistry and human health, land use and agriculture, and water, among others.

 The CD-LINKS consortium has developed a set of consistent national and global low-carbon development pathways that take current national policies and the Nationally Determined Contributions (NDCs) as an entry point for short-term climate action and then transition to long-term goals of 1.5 and 2°C as defined by the Paris Agreement.
 These climate policy scenarios are also used as a basis to explore synergies and trade-offs between multiple sustainable development objectives.

-Version 1.0 of the CD-LINKS Scenario Database documents the scenarios underlying the analysis presented in McCollum et al. 2018.
-Therefore, when using any scenarios from CD-LINKS, please use McCollum et al. 2018 as the standard reference.
+Version 2.0 of the CD-LINKS Scenario Database documents the scenarios underlying the analysis presented in a series of publications listed in Table 2 above.
+When using global scenarios from this dataset, please cite McCollum et al. 2018 and Roelfsema et al. 2020.
+When using national/regional scenarios, please make sure to include the national/regional publications for the relevant regions (see CD-LINKS Scenario Explorer for details).
 Please note that the recommended citation will change in future with further scenarios and information being added to the data set.